SciML/LinearSolve.jl/docs/src/basics/Preconditioners.md

 ## Curated List of Pre-Defined Preconditioners

-The following preconditioners are tested to match the interface of LinearSolve.jl.
+The following preconditioners match the interface of LinearSolve.jl.

-- `ComposePreconditioner(prec1,prec2)`: composes the preconditioners to apply `prec1` before `prec2`.
+- `LinearSolve.ComposePreconditioner(prec1,prec2)`: composes the preconditioners to apply `prec1` before `prec2`.
-- `InvPreconditioner(prec)`: inverts `mul!` and `ldiv!` in a preconditioner definition as a lazy inverse.
+- `LinearSolve.InvPreconditioner(prec)`: inverts `mul!` and `ldiv!` in a preconditioner definition as a lazy inverse.
 - `LinearAlgera.Diagonal(s::Union{Number,AbstractVector})`: the lazy Diagonal
   matrix type of Base.LinearAlgebra.
 Used for efficient construction of a